About the SEED Awards

 |Network Building: SEED facilitates contacts between its winning start-ups and support organisations, funders, policy-makers, other enterprises such as SEED Alumni, and SEED Partners and Associates.|

-The deadline for applications is 21 March 2016, 23:59 Central European Time (CET).
+The call for application is closed on 31 March 2016.
 On 28-29 September 2016 the 2016 SEED Winners will be profiled at the SEED Africa Symposium in Nairobi, Kenya.
 During 6 months, from July to December 2016, the SEED Winners receive specific business support based on their needs.

 Further details about the 2016 SEED Awards

 Up to fifteen SAG-SEED Awards in Burkina Faso, Ghana, Kenya, Mauritius, South Africa and Uganda are sponsored by the SWITCH-Africa Green project, which is implemented by UNEP with the assistance of the European Union:

 SWITCH-Africa Green is implemented by UNEP with the assistance of the European Union.
 The European Union is made up of 27 Member States who have decided to gradually link together their know-how, resources and destinies.
 Together, during a period of enlargement of 50 years, they have built a zone of stability, democracy and sustainable development whilst maintaining cultural diversity, tolerance and individual freedoms.
 The European Union is committed to sharing its achievements and its values with countries and peoples beyond its borders.